Ricksonk/Expenses.ReactProject/README.md

 💻 How to run
 # Clone Repository
 $ git clone https://github.com/Ricksonk/Expenses.ReactProject.git
-# Install Dependencies yarn
+ Install Dependencies yarn

 # Run Aplication
-$ yarn start
+$ yarn start.
 Go to http://localhost:3000/ to see the result.